 The service is provided face to face in the Glasgow area, onsite at your premises or over the telephone.
 Any queries or if you would like more information, please get in touch.

 Why should you access the service?

 Some of the reasons why managers should refer are:-

 - the employee has had several episodes of short term absence, and following discussions with the manager has concerns

 - the employee has been off sick with stress or anxiety and depression

-- Returning to work after being of sick and the manager requires advice on phased return and/or reasonable adjustments
+- Returning to work after being off sick and the manager requires advice on a phased return and/or reasonable adjustments

 - Have been off for four weeks or more and no return date

-- A healthy issue which may be contributing to performance issues
+- A health issue which may be contributing to performance issues

 - A long term health problem which is concerning the manager and considering modifications in the workplace